 In the case of wine oxidation is usually disturbing or desired only under controlled conditions.
 In case of uncontrolled application or unwanted oxygen access flavorings attacked and it often comes to negative taste and color changes, which are different Age tones and Brown break, as well as unwanted Sherryton express.
 The color scale can change from yellow to yellow amber until dark brown.
 The wine loses freshness and ages faster.
 Oxygen contact can also change Acetic acid bacteria and And arrived (Yeasts) multiply, which ultimately make the wine even inedible.

-Normally, during the winemaking process, oxygen access is prevented or at least severely restricted.
-This is already experienced in various stages of winemaking by spraying the mash ascorbic acid and / or by adding sulfur reached.
+Normally, in the winemaking process, oxygen access is prevented or at least severely restricted.
+This is already experienced in several stages of winemaking by spraying the mash ascorbic acid and / or by adding sulfur reached.
 The fermentation usually takes place in the absence of oxygen ( anaerobic Condition).
-This is achieved by closing the fermentation tank with a Gäraufsatz, which, although the resulting carbon dioxide can escape, but no oxygen access is possible.
+This is achieved by closing the fermentation tank with a Gäraufsatz, which indeed creates the resulting carbon dioxide can escape, but no oxygen access is possible.
 Another option is the whitespace of the fermentation tank with inert gas (Inert gas) fill up.
-With special wines oxygen influence is very well desired, for example at sherry.
+With special wines oxygen influence is very well desired, for example with sherry.
 Malaga or Vin Jaune,

-Some producers promote certain types of white wine such as Chardonnay a certain oxidation of the must before fermentation, because it releases certain flavorings.
-The metered feeding of oxygen or air to the must or wine in various stages of winemaking is called ventilate (Aeration).
+Some producers promote certain white wine varieties like Chardonnay a certain oxidation of the must before fermentation, because it releases certain flavors.
+The metered supply of oxygen or air to the must or wine in various stages of winemaking is called ventilate (Aeration).
 The supply of minimum amounts of oxygen to the wine during the bottle aging through the closure is called nanooxigenation (single atoms) or in a slightly higher amount micro-oxygenation designated.
 Controlled oxidation methods are called oxidative expansion, The prevention or restriction is called reductive expansion designated.
 See also the topic under oxygen management,

 Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,